magento/devdocs-mbi/docs/export-api.md

 ```

 **Endpoint**

 `POST /export/_id_/copy \[(optional)name=ExportName\]`

 **Response**

 Creates a new export with the exact same parameters as the specified export.
-If name parameter is specified, the new export will be assigned its value. **Note that modification of start and end time parameters is no longer supported.** Returns 201-Created along with a JSON-encoded description of the newly created export, including its ID which you can use to check status and download.
+If you specify the `name` parameter, the new export will be assigned its value. **Note** --> Modifying the start and end time parameters is no longer supported.
+This method returns 201-Created along with a JSON-encoded description of the newly created export, including its ID, which you can use to check status and download.

 ```bash
 curl -d "name=New Copied Export" -H "X-RJM-API-Key: _your\_key_" https://api.rjmetrics.com/0.1/export/51/copy